Open World Games: Cramming All The Good Stuff Into One

 The legal status of your cargo and questionable ethics of trading it make a good excuse for why you can’t fast-travel while carrying any drugs: if you try, you’re offered the option of instantly dumping your stash with the nearest dealer for whatever their current price is.
 If you’re feeling ethical, you can buy up drugs just to destroy them at your camp.
 And if you’re feeling zealous, you can just kill the dealers: they’ll stay dead.

-The idea is that this inspires the player to come up with his own travel missions, generated as a result of a changing system that will make different routes profitable at different times.
-Since the market evens out when he makes a big run, it’s not going to be lucrative to ‘grind’ trading for more than a few good deals every half hour or so, giving a natural motive to vary his activities.
+The idea is that this inspires the player to come up with their own travel missions, generated as a result of a changing system that will make different routes profitable at different times.
+Since the market evens out when they make a big run, it’s not going to be lucrative to ‘grind’ trading for more than a few good deals every half hour or so, giving a natural motive to vary their activities.
 Embarking on a mission that was your own idea, for a reward that you’ve calculated, is much more satisfying than doing what you’re told.

 “I would much rather be led into the open world by the promise of new experiences and challenges when I leave the campaign, rather than forced into it by necessity.”